Sensors

 Dexcom data matrix

 Scan the data matrix on the applicator with left menu→Photo.
-Keep the display on so that you don’t lose the opportunity to agree to pair the sensor.
-If you miss it, you have to wait another 5 minutes.
+Keep the display on so that you don’t miss the opportunity to agree to pair the sensor.
+Otherwise, you have to wait another 5 minutes.

 Accu-Chek SmartGuide